KPMG's analysis of tax issues and developments.

 John Salvaris examines the accounting values for thin capitalisation purposes and the application of section 820-690.

-Belinda and Hayley debunk the underlying complexities involved with short-term business travellers
+Belinda Marschke and Hayley Lock debunk common misconceptions about the underlying complexities involved with short-term business travellers.

 Scott Olding discusses the R&D Tax Incentive for businesses with an aggregated assessable income greater than AUD $20 billion.

 Peter Murray deciphers the critical elements of a freedom of information request during a dispute.